 Good employees are great to find, which makes it common to rehire them after breaks in employment, whether due to military service, layoff, or even retirement.
 However, there are specific rules regarding the handling of rehired employees and especially retirees.

 You must first submit a Dual Certification For Re-Employed Retiree Form (F-29C or F-29D) to MERS.
 It’s also important to change their employment status in our system as soon as possible, so they can begin accruing benefits, if eligible:

 - When you report their first contributions, change their employment status by logging in to the MERS Employer Portal.

 - Click the appropriate program under the ‘Reporting’ tab.

 - Click ‘Prepare Reports’ under the ‘Wage Reporting’ tab.

-- Click ‘Search for Member,’ and then click ‘Add Member’ on their name.
+- Click ‘Search for Member,’ and then click ‘Add Member’ or 'Add Retiree' on their name.